ayushshrivastv/Cosmic-Loop/Documentation/getting-started.md

 2. Verify the frontend is running:
    - Visit [http://localhost:3000](http://localhost:3000)
-   - You should see the Cosmic Loop homepage
+   - You should see the Solana OpenAPI homepage

 ### Wallet Connection